sims1710/Countdown-Timer/README.md

 # Countdown-Timer
-It  provide a continuously decrementing display of the he months, days, hours, minutes, and seconds to a user entered event.
+It  provide a continuously decrementing display of the months, days, hours, minutes, and seconds to a user entered event.